 Smaller businesses are not immune to data breaches.
 Penetration testing helps businesses, irrespective of whether they are small or large, to remain secure from malware attacks like trojans, ransomware, and phishing attacks.
 Most of these attacks aim to destroy or gain personally identifiable information (PII) or financial benefits.

 2. Pen testers have hardly any knowledge about the systems they are targeting

 Out of the three types of penetration testing, only one doesn’t provide the penetration testers with knowledge about the system that they are targeting, other than the information that is already freely available to the public.
 This type of penetration testing is known as black-box testing.

 The other two types of testing are:

-- Network Penetration Testing: Identifies network and system vulnerabilities like wireless network vulnerabilities, weak passwords and default accounts, and system misconfigurations.
+Network penetration testing: Identifies network and system vulnerabilities like wireless network vulnerabilities, weak passwords and default accounts, and system misconfigurations.

-- Application Penetration Testing: Identifies cross site scripting (XSS), SQL injection vulnerabilities, and flaws in the HTML code.
+Application penetration testing: Identifies cross-site scripting (XSS), SQL injection vulnerabilities, and flaws in the HTML code.

 Penetration tests can be conducted by full-time employees, employees on a contractual basis, or third-party vendors, as long as your company is getting the protection they need.

-EC-Council University, through its online degree programs, trains candidates on ethical hacking and penetration testing.
-Through the degree programs (Bachelors and Masters), you will have the chance to attain the coveted Certified Ethical Hacker (C|EH) credential, while in the Master of Science in Cyber Security – Specializing in Security Analysis, you will also have the opportunity to challenge the most advanced penetration test – the Licensed Penetration Tester (L|PT) Master.
+EC-Council University trains candidates on ethical hacking and penetration testing.
+With EC-Council University’s 100% online Master’s of Science in Cyber Security degree or Bachelor’s of Science in Cyber Security degree, you get the opportunity to attain EC Council’s coveted credential of Certified Ethical Hacker (C|EH), amongst other globally respected industry certifications.
+While enrolling in the Master of Science in Cyber Security – Specializing in Security Analysis, you also get a chance to challenge the most advanced penetration test – the Licensed Penetration Tester (L|PT).